hsivonen/encoding_rs/README.md

 Specifically, encoding_rs does the following:

-* Decodes a stream of bytes in an Encoding Standard-defined character encoding into valid in-RAM UTF-16 (units of `u16` / `char16_t`).
+* Decodes a stream of bytes in an Encoding Standard-defined character encoding into valid aligned native-endian in-RAM UTF-16 (units of `u16` / `char16_t`).
-* Encodes a stream of potentially-invalid in-RAM UTF-16 (units of `u16` / `char16_t`) into a sequence of bytes in an Encoding Standard-defined character encoding as if the lone surrogates had been replaced with the REPLACEMENT CHARACTER before performing the encode.
+* Encodes a stream of potentially-invalid aligned native-endian in-RAM UTF-16 (units of `u16` / `char16_t`) into a sequence of bytes in an Encoding Standard-defined character encoding as if the lone surrogates had been replaced with the REPLACEMENT CHARACTER before performing the encode.
   (Gecko's UTF-16 is potentially invalid.)
 * Decodes a stream of bytes in an Encoding Standard-defined character encoding into valid UTF-8.
 * Encodes a stream of valid UTF-8 into a sequence of bytes in an Encoding